bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/whyyoushoulduseObject.is()inequalitycomparison.md

     Object.is([1], true); //false
     Object.is(NaN, NaN); //true

-Mozilla team doesn’t think that Object.is is “stricter” than ‘===’, they say that we should think of how this method deal with NaN, -0 and +0 but overall I think it is now a good practice in real applications.
+Mozilla team doesn’t think that Object.is is "stricter” than ‘===’, they say that we should think of how this method deal with NaN, -0 and +0 but overall I think it is now a good practice in real applications.

 Now this table illustrates..